jgaa/logfault/README.md

 Under *Linux*, you can use these additional defines (before including `logfault/logfault.h`) to modify this.

 - **`LOGFAULT_USE_TID_AS_NAME`** Use the system wide thread id.
 This is the same ID that show up in tools such as top, htop, atop etc. as *pid*.
-This is useful if yo use such tools to examine your running application.
+This is useful if you use such tools to examine your running application.
-- **`LOGFAULT_USE_THREAD_NAME`** Use whatever name you assigned to each therad with `pthread_setname_np()`.
-You may find this useful if you name each individual thread, and step trough your application with the debugger.
+- **`LOGFAULT_USE_THREAD_NAME`** Use whatever name you assigned to each thread with `pthread_setname_np()`.
+You may find this useful if you name each individual thread, and step through your application with the debugger.
 The log-events will then match the thread-names showed by the debugger.